Identifying and characterizing superspreaders of low-credibility content on Twitter: Methods

 \subsection{Accounting for future misinformation}

-Our approach is to identify superpreaders in the observation period and then quantify how much misinformation they spread during the evaluation period.
+This work seeks to predict which Twitter accounts will be superspreaders of untrustworthy content in the future.
+To this end, we identify accounts in the observation period and then quantify how much low-credibility content they spread during the evaluation period.
 We construct a retweet network with the data from each period.
 The observation network (Jan--Feb 2020) and the evaluation network (Mar--Oct 2020) involve approximately 131 thousand and 394 thousand users, respectively.
 In each network, nodes represent accounts and directed edges represent retweets pointing from the original poster to the retweeter.
 Each edge $(i,j)$ is weighted by the total number $w_{ij}$ of times any of $i$'s posts linking to low-credibility content are retweeted by $j$.

-We create four separate rankings of the 47,012 users that created at least one misinformation-containing post during the observation period based on each of the metrics defined above: FIB-index, Popularity, Influence, and Bot Score.
+We create four separate rankings of the 47,012 users that created at least one post linking to low-credibility content during the observation period based on each of the metrics defined above: $h$-index, Popularity, Influence, and Bot Score.

 For each ranking, we employ a network dismantling procedure~\cite{shao2018spread,Shao2018anatomy} wherein accounts are removed one by one in order of ascending rank from the retweet network.
-As we remove account $i$ from the network, we also remove all retweets of misinformation-containing tweets originated by $i$, i.e., the outgoing edges from $i$.
-We can calculate the proportion of misinformation removed from the network with the removal of account $i$ as
+As we remove account $i$ from the network, we also remove all retweets of posts linking to low-credibility content originated by $i$, i.e., the outgoing edges from $i$.
+We can calculate the proportion of untrustworthy content removed from the network with the removal of account $i$ as

 where the denominator represents the sum of all edge weights prior to beginning the dismantling process.
-This quantifies how much misinformation each user is responsible for during the evaluation period.
+This quantifies how much low-credibility content each user is responsible for during the evaluation period.

 Note that Twitter's metadata links all retweets of a tweet to the original poster.
 Therefore, the value $M_{i}$ for each account $i$ is the same across all ranking algorithms.
 The performance of a metric depends only on the order in which the nodes are removed, determined by the metric-based ranking.
-We compare how quickly the metrics remove misinformation from the network relative to one another.
-Metrics that remove misinformation most quickly are considered the best ones for identifying superspreaders.
-This is because they rank the accounts responsible for the largest proportion of misinformation at the top.
+We compare how quickly the metrics remove low-credibility content from the network relative to one another.
+Metrics that remove this content most quickly are considered the best ones for identifying superspreaders.
+This is because they rank the accounts responsible for disseminating the largest proportion of low-credibility content at the top.